KentCommunications/paf-filler/README.md

 If you get an error, your JDK is probably incorrectly configured.

+#### System Setup

+In order for this program to work, it relies on a handful of environment variables

+    BCC_API_KEY
+	BCC_USERNAME
+	BCC_PASSWORD

+please define these variables for your needs prior to running the program.

 #### Testing

 Lastly, we need to make sure the test suite runs as expected. we use gradle here too, just run: